ulrikstrid/ligo/gitlab-pages/docs/language-basics/boolean-if-else.md

 const min_age: nat = 16n;

 (*
-    This function is a really obnoxious, but it serves a purpose of showcasing how the if statement and it's syntax can be used.
+    This function is really obnoxious, but it serves the purpose of showcasing how the if statement and it's syntax can be used.

     Normally, you'd do `with (age > min_age)` instead.
 *)
 function is_adult(const age: nat): bool is
     block {
         var is_adult: bool := False;
         if (age > min_age) then begin
             is_adult := True;